 Live Recording Made Easy

 Designed exclusively for StudioLive™-series mixers, Capture allows instant setup and recording directly from the mixer with no configuration.
-You could launch Capture, click Arm All Tracks, and click Record—but with version 2, we’ve made recording even easier: Just use the Record Now button to start recording with a single click!
+In version one, Capture introduced 2-click recording, version 2 makes that even easier: Just use the Record Now button to start recording with a single click!

 Work in stereo or in glorious multitrack!